Techniques to Reduce Anxiety in Kids

 Daily Coping Strategies to Reduce Anxiety

 Helping children build daily habits that support their mental health is key to long-term emotional strength.
-Techniques like breathing exercises, mindful moments, or creative play can give children tools to manage stress in everyday life and increase their confidence in handling difficult emotions.
+Techniques like breathing exercises, mindful moments, or creative play can give children tools to manage in everyday life and increase their confidence in handling difficult emotions.

 Deep Breathing Exercises for Kids